 Christopher Johnson’s New York Times article, “In Japan, volleyball leaps to a national pastime,” discusses how volleyball is becoming the fastest-growing sport in Japan.
 Should it come as any surprise that Haruichi Furudate’s manga garnered the eighth spot among the top 100 series by TV Asahi’s fan poll last year?
 A love for volleyball combined with shōnen storytelling would intersect to give fans a captivating anime protagonist and our fifth entry for June, Shōyō Hinata.

 An eternal optimist, the young Hinata became passionate about volleyball after witnessing Karasuno High School’s “Tiny Giant.”
 Tenma Udai’s court skills encouraged the young lad that shorter players could triumph over towering competitors.
 Hinata’s athletic skill and fortitude would land him a starting spot on Karasuno’s volleyball team as a middle blocker.
 Inspired by their first years’ skill and enthusiasm, the Karasuno High “Crows” can go from zeros to heroes in one short season.

 In their bid to be the best in Japan, the Crows would place third after losing to Itachiyama Institute at the Tokyo Spring Interhigh Tournament.
 Shōyō Hinata would go on to graduate from high school and move to Brazil to pursue beach volleyball.
 He would return home and become a member of the National Japan Team for the Olympics.
-This achievement would reunite Hinata with fellow Karasuno classmate and Crow, Tobio Kageyama.
+This achievement would reunite Hinata with fellow Karasuno classmates and Crow, Tobio Kageyama.

 The tale of Haikyū!! is one of not forsaking one’s character to overcome life’s obstacles.
 Shōyō Hinata’s character serves as the embodiment of this philosophy.
 His journey has endeared him to the anime community.
 This is evident when in 2021, Hinata receive the title of “Best Boy” at the 5th Crunchyroll Anime Awards.
-In keeping with this viewpoint, we recognize Shōyō Hinata as June’s third favorite anime character.
+In keeping with this viewpoint, we recognize Shōyō Hinata as our third favorite anime character born in June.

 2. Usagi Tsukino